khanhtrue253/data-management-RSM/thesis-Master/README.md

+## Access

+A dedicated repo stores the materials for the thesis, which can be accessed [through this link](https://github.com/khanhtrue253/master-thesis)

 ## Description

 The Master thesis is a 4-month project conducted independently or with the supervision of a company, in order to find solutions for a business analytics challenge.